mosaicml/composer/docs/source/index.rst

 - Train a GPT-2 125M to a perplexity of 23.9 for $148 (`with vanilla PyTorch`: $255)
 - Use start-of-the-art implementations of methods to speed up your own training loop.

-At MosaicML, we are focused on making training ML models accessible.
-To do this, we continually productionize state-of-the-art academic research on efficient model training, and also study the `combinations`` of these methods in order to ensure that model training is ✨ as efficient as possible ✨.

 Composer features:

 - 20+ efficient training methods for training a better language and vision models!
 Don't waste hours trying to reproduce research papers when Composer has done the work for you.
-- Easy-to-use (optional) Trainer interface written to be as performant as possible, and `integrated best practices<https://www.mosaicml.com/blog/best-practices-dec-2021>`.
+- Easy-to-use Trainer interface written to be as performant as possible, and `integrated best practices<https://www.mosaicml.com/blog/best-practices-dec-2021>`.
 - Easy-to-use Functional forms that allow you to integrate efficient training methods into your training loop!
 - Strong, `reproducible` baselines to get you started as 💨 fast 💨 as possible